raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 ***Redirect Flow***.
 You cause flowing water in the area to move in a direction you choose, even if the water has to flow over obstacles, up walls, or in other unlikely directions.
 The water in the area moves as you direct it, but once it moves beyond the spell's area, it resumes its flow based on the terrain conditions.
 The water continues to move in the direction you chose until the spell ends or you choose a different effect.

 ***Whirlpool***.
-This effect requires a body of water at least 50 feet square and 25 feet deep.
+This effect requires a body of water at least 15.0m square and 7.5m deep.
 You cause a whirlpool to form in the center of the area.
-The whirlpool forms a vortex that is 5 feet wide at the base, up to 50 feet wide at the top, and 25 feet tall.
-Any creature or object in the water and within 25 feet of the vortex is pulled 10 feet toward it.
+The whirlpool forms a vortex that is 1.5m wide at the base, up to 15.0m wide at the top, and 7.5m tall.
+Any creature or object in the water and within 7.5m of the vortex is pulled 3.0m toward it.
 A creature can swim away from the vortex by making a Strength (Athletics) check against your spell save DC.

 When a creature enters the vortex for the first time on a turn or starts its turn there, it must make a Strength saving throw.
 On a failed save, the creature takes 2d8 bludgeoning damage and is caught in the vortex until the spell ends.
 On a successful save, the creature takes half damage, and isn't caught in the vortex.
 A creature caught in the vortex can use its action to try to swim away from the vortex as described above, but has disadvantage on the Strength (Athletics) check to do so.